 – Jin Kai

-Diplomatic and political tensions appear to have a mixed correlation with China’s inbound tourism.
-For the past decade, Sino-Japanese relations have been periodically tense, and the number of tourists visiting China from Japan decreased annually by almost 19 percent between 2004 and 2014.
-Conversely, the Philippines and Vietnam have both been embroiled in contentious territorial disputes with China, yet between 2009 and 2013 inbound Filipino and Vietnamese tourists rose by 33 percent and 65 percent, respectively.
-Amidst contentious relations with the United States over the same period, the number of inbound American tourists into China rose by 24 percent between 2009 and 2012 before falling by almost 2 percent in the following year.
+Conversely, the Philippines and Vietnam have both been embroiled in contentious territorial disputes with China, yet between 2012 and 2016, inbound Filipino and Vietnamese tourists rose by 18 percent and 27 percent, respectively.
+Amidst contentious relations with the United States, the number of inbound American tourists into China rose by 24 percent between 2009 and 2012, before falling by almost 2 percent in the following year.
 Since 2013 inbound tourist rates from the US have remained steady at roughly 2.1 million visits per year.

 The Chinese government has also made a concerted effort to attract foreigners to China.
-Since securing the rights to host the 2008 Olympics in Beijing, China has continued to emphasize tourism as a national priority.
+Since securing the bid to host the 2008 Olympics in Beijing, China has continued to emphasize tourism as a national priority.
 China hosted the Shanghai Expo in 2010, which attracted 4.2 million foreign visitors.
-Beijing also won the bid to host the 2022 Winter Olympics.
-In September 2015, President Xi Jinping described tourism as a “bridge between civilizations and cultures,” as well as “an important driving force for economic development.”
+Beijing also won the bid to host the 2022 Winter Olympics and established a committee to ensure that permanent tourist destinations and public facilities are created.
 As the number of foreign visitors continues to increase, China’s investment in domestic tourism is likely to expand.
-By 2025, it is estimated that China will invest approximately 90 percent more in the domestic travel and tourism industry than it did in 2015, surpassing the United States.
-It is further estimated that China’s growth in inbound travel and tourism’s contribution to GDP will increase by 6 percent from 2015 to 2025.
+By 2028, it is estimated that China will invest nearly $310 billion in tourism and travel, more than double what it spent in 2017, and surpassing the United States’ projected $303 billion.
+It is further estimated that China’s inbound travel and tourism’s contribution to GDP will increase by 6.5 percent annually from 2018 to 2028.

 Where are Chinese tourists traveling abroad?

 Perhaps more important than the sheer numbers of Chinese citizens traveling abroad is the amount they are spending.
-In 2012, the U.S. Department of Commerce estimated that Chinese tourists spent an average of $6,000 in the United States, compared with an average of $4,000 for all international tourists.
+In 2016, the U.S. Department of Commerce estimated that Chinese tourists spent an average of $11,111 in the United States, compared with an average of $3,237 for all international tourists.
 Much of this money is being spent on high-end luxury goods, as Chinese tourists on average spend 10 percent more of their travel budget on shopping than non-Chinese tourists.
 Chinese tourists in France flock to retailers of brands like Louis Vuitton, Chanel, and Dior.
-The world-renowned Galleries Lafayette in Paris reported that in 2009, Chinese tourists spent on average 1,000 euros.
-Fashion items constituted 87 percent of this spending.1 In the United States, retailers of leading luxury goods in Manhattan and Beverly Hills have added Mandarin-speaking staff to their stores.
-Propelled by increased tourism, China has emerged a major player in the international luxury-goods market, a trend expected to increase in the future.
-The brokerage and investment group CLSA (Credit Lyonnais Securities Asia) projects the Chinese share of the market to reach as high as 50 percent by 2020.
+The world-renowned Galleries Lafayette in Paris reported that in 2009, the average Chinese tourist spent around 1,000 euros.
+Fashion items constituted 87 percent of this spending.2

-There are over a thousand flights between China and South Korea every single week, and and this is how people to people exchanges, or in other terms, public diplomacy, may help to build and change a country’s international image.
+There are over a thousand flights between China and South Korea every single week, and this is how people-to-people exchanges, or in other terms, public diplomacy, may help to build and change a country’s international image.

 – Jin Kai